 |Vaccine Core||Mark, Joseph||PhD||1.37|

 |1.03, 1.06, 1.09|

-DT 2A and 2B report all active cancer-related research grants and contracts held by center members and awarded by external sources to the fiscally responsible institution of which the Cancer Center is a part.
+DT2A and DT2B report all active cancer-related research grants and contracts held by center members and awarded by external sources to the fiscally responsible institution of which the cancer center is a part.
 Grants and contracts to center members awarded to other institutions that are not formal consortium partners of the center should not be included.

 Provide the following information: